Cyprus business visa

 - Original criminal record certificate for the applicant and his/her spouse (official and certified translation).

-- Current bank statements in Cyprus and abroad.
+- Current bank statements from your Cyprus accounts, and from abroad where relevant.

 - Original employment agreement duly certified and stamped.